Business and Enterprise

 The cipher keys used to encrypt and decrypt customer records are not stored or transmitted to Keeper's Cloud Security Vault.
 However, to provide syncing abilities between multiple devices, an encrypted version of this cipher key is stored in the Cloud Security Vault and provided to the devices on a user's account upon successful vault login and multi-factor authentication.
 This encrypted cipher key can only be decrypted on the device for subsequent use as a data cipher key.

 It is highly recommended that customers choose a strong Master Password for their Keeper account.
 This Master Password should not be used anywhere outside of Keeper.
 Users should never share their Master Password with anyone.

 To protect against unauthorized access to your vault, websites, and applications, Keeper also offers Two-Factor Authentication.
 Two-Factor authentication is an approach to authentication requiring two or more of the three authentication factors: a knowledge factor, a possession factor, and an inherence factor.

 Keeper uses something you know (your password) and something you have (the phone in your possession) to provide users extra security in the case where your master password or device is compromised.
 To do this, we generate TOTPs (Time-based One-Time Passwords).

-When using the Google Authenticator application on your mobile device, the Keeper server internally generates a QR code containing your secret key, and it is never communicated to a third party.
+When using the Google Authenticator or TOTP application on your mobile device, the Keeper server internally generates a QR code containing your secret key, and it is never communicated to a third party.
 Each time a user deactivates, then reactivates Two-Factor Authentication, a new secret key is generated.